rebeccatraceyt/delphin_lifesavingclub/TESTING.md

 - [W3C Markup Validator](https://validator.w3.org/ "Link to W3C Markup Validator") was used to validate the `HTML` code used, using the `Validate by URI` method.

     - `Duplicate ID` errors were highlighted on the `Academy Programme` and `FAQs` pages.
-These are due to the iteration of database data and could not be modified.
+These are due to the iteration of database data and could not be modified (attempts were made to dynamically change the id according to the object, but the developer was unsuccessful in implementing this).

+    - `Duplicate ID` error for  `id_select` in product page is due to the iteration of `product_select` objects.

     - All other highlighted errors were resolved.